 The name(s) of my feed is

 The pack / bottle size is

 The amount of feed I take in 1 day is

+The difficult of feed fake in Fody is

 The amount of sterile or cooled boiled water I take in 1 day is

-The amount of sterile of cooleo boileo water i take in i day is
+The amount of sterile of cooled bolted water I take in I day is

+The flow rate I set on the pump is mls/I hour

-The flow rate I set on the pump is mls/hour
+The flow rate I set on the pump is mls/l 1001

+The amount of water have to the live

 The amount of water I use to flush is

 Continuous feeding:

+Continuous recening.

+Fooding instructions

 Feeding instructions

-- Cooling modelone

 Bolus feeding:

+20.00 recomg.

 Feeding instructions mls of

+Feeding instructions mls of

+To be always at the Collection through a commission

 To be given at the following times every day